LFAn0m3d/demo_money/README.md

 ## Configuration

+Copy `.env.example` to `.env` and adjust the values as needed.
 The application reads several settings from environment variables:

 - `UPLOAD_FOLDER` – directory for uploaded files (default: `uploads/`).
 - `DB_URI` – SQLAlchemy database URI (default: `sqlite:///database.db`).
-- `SECRET_KEY` – Flask secret key used for sessions.
+- `SECRET_KEY` – Flask secret key used for sessions (required).
 - `MAX_CONTENT_LENGTH` – maximum allowed upload size in bytes (default: 5 MB).

-If these variables are not provided the defaults above are used.
+If not set, the application uses the defaults above except for `SECRET_KEY`, which must be provided.

 ## Production Deployment